CopernicaMarketingSoftware/REACT-PHP-CPP/README.md

 // execute the statement
 $statement->execute(function() {

-	echo("Executing statement....\n");
+	echo("Executing statement\n");

 	return false;

 });

-// execute the statement
+// execute a query statement -- should only be used when we have a SELECT statement
 $statement->executeQuery(function($result) {

-	echo("Executing statement....\n");
+	echo("Executing statement\n");

 	// iterate over the result set
 	foreach ($result as $row)
 	{
-		echo("{ ");
+		// wrap the row in curly braces echo("{ ");

-		// and dump all the result fields to the screen foreach ($row as $field)
+		// iterate over each individual row of the result set foreach ($row as $field)
 		{
-			echo("$field ");
+			// and dump all the result fields to the screen echo("$field ");
 		}

+		// close the row
 		echo("}\n");
 	}